-- Valid J visa stamp in the passport (except for Canadian citizens)
+- Valid J-1 visa in the passport (except for Canadian citizens)

 - Valid passport

 * If the HIO issued your Form DS-2019 it must be signed in the 'travel validation' section by an advisor in the HIO.
 If your form was issued by another Exchange Visitor Program (Fulbright, AMIDEAST, etc.) you should contact that organization directly to obtain travel signatures.

 - Form DS-2019 signed once a year in the "travel validation" section by a Responsible Officer of your spouse's Exchange Visitor Program

-- Valid J visa stamp in the passport (except for Canadian citizens)
+- Valid J-2 visa in the passport (except for Canadian citizens)

 - Valid passport

-If J-1 scholars wish to extend their J-1 visa status they must apply before their current Form DS-2019 expires (see the dates on section #3 of the DS-2019 form.)
-Extensions are not always possible; the extension must be within the limitations of the J visa category, there must be adequate funding to cover the new time, and the department must support extending the formal University or affiliate appointment.
+If J-1 scholars wish to extend their J-1 visa status they must apply before their current Form DS-2019 expires (see the dates on section #3 of the DS-2019 form).
+Extensions are not always possible.
+The extension requested must be within the limitations of the J visa category.
+There must be adequate funding to cover the new time period, and the department must support extending the academic appointment with the University.

 The HIO sponsors several different categories of J visas and each has different eligibility criteria for extending time in the US.
 The category type is listed on the DS-2019 in section #4.
 Professors and Research Scholars are eligible for aggregate of 5 years.
 The Short Term Scholar has a maximum of 6 months.
 Once a scholar has confirmed that he/she is eligible for an extension and the Harvard reappointment and funding has been finalized, then the HIO may issue an extended Form DS-2019.
 The request should come from the Harvard or affiliate department to the advisor in the HIO.
 The HIO also issues departments a memo months prior to the expiration of the Form DS-2019 asking if an extension will be requested.
 Departments complete the extension form and return it to the HIO, or contact the HIO advisor directly to request an extension.